Lisa A. Pierson, DVM

 Another option is to buy the less expensive coarse-ground and re-grind it yourself using the 4 mm plate that I show under the Safety section below.
 Or, just feed it as is.

-For the past 9.5 years, I have used a Tasin TS-108 meat grinder (a #12 grinder) but it finally died after years of faithful service grinding approximately 45 lbs of meat and bones each month.
-What a truly impressive workhorse it has been!
-I never expected it to last this long given the amount that I grind.
-I am debating whether to give it a proper burial or send it to One Stop Jerky Shop to be repaired.
-I have such a soft spot in my heart for this grinder that I will most likely get it repaired so that I can have it as a back-up grinder.
+For the first 10 years of making cat food, I used a Tasin TS-108 meat grinder (a #12 grinder, ~$160) but it finally died in July of 2012 after years of faithful service grinding approximately 45 lbs of meat and bones each month.
+What a truly impressive workhorse it was!
+I never expected it to last as long at it did given the amount of food that I grind.

 So, what did I decide to replace it with?
-As much as I love my Tasin (~$150), I have been dreaming of upgrading to a faster and quieter grinder so I went with the Weston #12 Meat Grinder (~$499).
-I figured that after spending close to 10 years making cat food, I deserved an upgrade and I am thrilled with my decision.
-Yes it is more expensive than the Tasin but, so far, I feel that it is worth every penny.
-I have only ground 35 lbs of meat and bones (chicken and large turkey thighs) so I cannot comment on its durability over time.
+As much as I loved my Tasin, I had been dreaming of upgrading to a faster and quieter grinder so I went with the Weston #12 Meat Grinder (~$460).
+I figured that after spending 10 years making cat food, I deserved an upgrade and I have been thrilled with my decision.
+Yes it is more expensive than the Tasin but, for me, it has been worth every penny.

-However, the purchaser must know that the Weston #12 is not warranted for use with bones – only the #22 and #32 are technically warranted for grinding bones.
-That said, many people, including myself have been using the older (‘weaker’) version to grind chicken thigh bones (and turkey thigh bones, on occasion) without any problems so I assume that the newer, more powerful, version will be even better.
+That said, the purchaser must know that the Weston #12 is not warranted for use with bones – only the #22 and #32 are technically warranted for grinding bones.
+However, many people, including myself have been using the older (‘weaker’) version to grind chicken thigh bones (and turkey thigh bones, on occasion) without any problems so I assume that the newer (as of 2016), more powerful, version will be even better.

 All of the above said about the Weston #12….
 I want to make it clear that the Tasin TS-108 will be just fine for the average household.